DORIA Crackle Glass Globes Chandelier

 Not only DORIA produced lamps with crackled glass.
-Several German companies used the same glass globes for their chandeliers and other lamps.
+Several German companies used the same glass globes for their chandeliers and lamps.

 DORIA-WERK, DORIA-Werk – Beleuchtungsglas – Beleuchtungskörper or Doria-Werkstätten, Walter Donner GmbH & Co.
 KG was founded after the second World War in Fürth, near Nürnberg, Germany in 1948.
 The name changed over the years.
 The internal design team was named DORIA-Studio.
 The company is often named Doria Leuchten.

 DORIA no longer exists.
 The firm was declared bankrupt in 1986.